-- (i) for reporting significant variances to the Policy and Finance Committee where a Director fails to take action under (4) to (6) below - (ii) for agreeing annually: - (a) a list of expenditure proposals for which revenue budget provision had been made in the previous year and for which the particular goods or services had not been supplied before the financial year end - (b) a list of expenditure proposals on capital schemes for which provision had been made in the capital programme for the previous year but which was under or overspent. - (4) Virements between budgets
+- (i) for reporting significant variances to the Policy and Finance Committee where a Director fails to take action under (4) to (6) below - (ii) for agreeing annually: - (a) a list of expenditure proposals for which revenue budget provision had been made in the previous year and for which the particular goods or services had not been supplied before the financial year end. - (b) a list of expenditure proposals on capital schemes for which provision had been made in the capital programme for the previous year but which was under or overspent.

+(4) Virements between budgets

-Subject to appropriate consultation with the Director of Resources, budget allocations may be moved between revenue budget heads (including contingency provisions) or between schemes in the capital programme for the purpose of maintaining approved service levels, in accordance with the following scheme of virements:
+Subject to appropriate consultation with the Director of Resources, budget allocations may be moved between revenue budget heads (including contingency provisions) for the purpose of maintaining approved service levels, in accordance with the following scheme of virements: